Ayush095/Image-Compressor/README.md

 Sample CSV File: https://drive.google.com/file/d/1w1eRPU_ahZ1NiyrOTkn3AjPZvplJbGA5/view?usp=sharing

-Please let me know if something is inaccessible.
-I really made efforts to build this
+Please let me know if you encounter any issues with accessing the links or if something isn’t working as expected.

+I’m enthusiastic about exploring further solutions and scaling them, but due to time constraints and my current work commitments, I focused on fulfilling all the requirements outlined in the assessment.

+Thank you for the opportunity.
+I look forward to any feedback and the next steps.

 Working Images:
 <img width="1470" alt="Screenshot 2024-09-12 at 11 45 06 PM" src="https://github.com/user-attachments/assets/c51d4251-3b7d-45e6-a083-bed53d99c47a">